-Mumbai Metro One Pvt Ltd (MMOPL), the operators of Mumbai VAG Metro want the ticket prices to range from Rs 10 to Rs 40, whereas the state government wants the prices to be in the range of Rs 9 to Rs 13.
+Mumbai Metro One Pvt Ltd (MMOPL), the operators of Mumbai VAG Metro want the ticket prices to range from Rs 10 to Rs 110, but public pressure and court judgement have kept Metro ticket prices under control.

-Mumbai Metro offers commuters single ticket (with magnetic token), multiple tickets, monthly passes, smart cards (stored value cards) and tourist ticket.
+Mumbai Metro offers commuters single ticket (with magnetic token) and contact less smart cards (stored value cards) for multiple journeys.

 Timing, Frequency, Capacity of VAG Metro Line 1

-- Mumbai Metro starts at 5:30 am and closes at midnight.
+- Mumbai Metro starts at 5:20 am and closes around midnight.